 “I just wanted to express my sincere gratitude for your attention, patience and assistance in these matters.
 It’s not easy to reach out in a time of need, but you never made me feel any the less.
-I truly appreciate the efforts of the Allen Lynch MOH Veteran Assistance Program.
+I truly appreciate the efforts of the Veterans Assistance Program.
 Thank you from the bottom of my heart.
 God Bless.”

 -U.S. Army Veteran

 “One year ago today I had moved back home to Rockford after living in Seattle for the last 12 years.
-I came home after work at the Puget Sound Navel Shipyard had slowed greatly.
+I came home after work at the Puget Sound Naval Shipyard had slowed greatly.
 I came home with the idea that I had a job waiting for me but that just did not happen.
 So I was forced to check in at the Rockford Rescue Mission men’s shelter .
 I have since received my VA Vash voucher, have my own apartment and I have a job now.
-The Allen J Lynch program made that possible, so now I am no longer homeless and have employment.
-Thank you to the AJL MOH Veteran’s Assistance Program.”
+The program made that possible, so now I am no longer homeless and have employment.
+Thank you to the Veterans Assistance Program.”

 -U.S. Navy Veteran